gruns/blagoblag/content/drafts/red-hat.rst

 therefore looking to drop 2.6 support, to lighten their maintaince burden and because offering support for an unsupported platform is misleading to users.

-This is where we hit an impasse, inevitably users of these projects ask for some level of support for a version of the library that supports 2.6, because they are using RHEL which has them pinned on Python 2.6.
+This is where we hit an impasse; inevitably users of these projects ask for some level of support for a version of the library that supports 2.6, because they are using RHEL which has them pinned on Python 2.6.
 Red Hat supports their Python, but not the Python libraries they use.